How to Measure for Your New Pet Door

 For shoes, we check for wiggle room so our feet don’t get hurt.
 Similarly, you will want to make sure the top of the flap is at least one inch from your pet’s shoulder.
 Using the cardboard, you also want to make sure the opening is wide enough for a smooth pass.
 It is not recommended to measure your pet’s width directly.
 Instead, give him/her enough room on either side in case they grow more!
 If you don’t check for wiggle room, your pup might end up in a tight squeeze!
 If the door is too low, they might scrape their back.

 So...What size door do I need?
 Let's run through an example On PetDoors.com:

 “Do you know your pet’s height from feet to shoulder?”

 Yes, 14 inches from feet to shoulder!

 “Great, do you know how high off the ground you plan on installing the door?”

 Well, I am thinking about 3 inches from the ground.
 My dog’s legs are not that tall!

-PetDoors.com answer: You want to make sure the top of the flap is one inch from your pet’s’ shoulder.
-So to be sure that happens, you can go for a flap size that is 12 inches high at the minimum.
+PetDoors.com answer: You want to make sure the top of the flap is one inch from your pet's shoulder.
+So to be sure that happens, you should choose a flap size that is 12 inches high at the minimum.
 Since you’re raising the door 3 inches from the ground, the top of a 12 inch flap will end up 15 inches from the ground.
 That gives your pet the one inch space at the shoulder.
 Make sure to check the width on any flap too!